 Temper is a MIDI and audio sequencing software focused on MIDI.
-It provides an easy interface that will help you perform advanced group operations and allows integration with other software through basic drag-and-drop behaviour.
+It provides an easy interface that will help you perform advanced group operations.
+And allows integration with other software through basic drag-and-drop behaviour.

-It has a powerful MIDI editing environment, sophisticated event routing and manipulation and multicore audio engine.
+This app has a powerful MIDI editing environment, sophisticated event routing and manipulation and multicore audio engine.
 It also allows multiple takes per track and simultaneous multitrack editing with interactive algorithmic composition tools.